ehfuse/forma/docs/API-en.md

 A hook for managing modal state and handling back navigation.
 On mobile, when a modal is open and the back button is pressed, the modal closes instead of navigating back.

+**v2.0.5 New Feature**: Using the same `modalId` allows multiple components to share the same modal state, and `modal.isOpen` is reactive.

 #### Signature

 ```typescript